aquatix/kontent-api/README.md

 generic content item, specific types inherit from this

+- site: Site (the site instance this group belongs to)
 - revision_id: integer with version of this particular instance
 - revision_date: date/time stamp of this revision
 - title